 The Clean Water Act (Clean Water Act) establishes the basic structure for regulating discharges of pollutants into the waters of the United States and regulating quality standards for surface waters.
 The basis of the CWA was enacted in 1948 and was called the Federal Water Pollution Control Act, but the Act was significantly reorganized and expanded in 1972.
-"Clean Water Act" became the Act's common name with amendments in 1972.calls for state and local agencies to use the best available techniques, referred to as "best management practices" (BMP), The Act ensures regulatory systems are in place to a process to (i) identify, if appropriate, agriculturally and silviculturally related nonpoint sources of pollution, including return flows from irrigated agriculture, and their cumulative effects, runoff from manure disposal areas, and from land used for livestock and crop production, and (ii) set forth procedures and methods (including land use requirements) to control to the extent feasible such sources; in minimizing the potential for water pollution from nonpoint sources, such as timber operations [33 U.S.C. §1288].
-Nonpoint sources produce discharges from a large area that cannot easily be traced to a point of origin.
-NPS pollution generally results from land runoff, precipitation, atmospheric deposition, drainage, seepage or hydrologic modification.
+"Clean Water Act" became the Act's common name with amendments in 1972.
+The Act ensures regulatory systems are in place to a process to (i) identify, if appropriate, agriculturally and silviculturally related nonpoint sources of pollution, including return flows from irrigated agriculture, and their cumulative effects, runoff from manure disposal areas, and from land used for livestock and crop production, and (ii) set forth procedures and methods (including land use requirements) to control to the extent feasible such sources; [33] U.S.C. §1288].
+Nonpoint sources (NPS) of pollution generally results from land runoff, precipitation, atmospheric deposition, drainage, seepage or hydrologic modification.
 NPS pollution, unlike pollution from industrial and sewage treatment plants, comes from many diffuse sources.
 NPS pollution is caused by rainfall or snowmelt moving over and through the ground.
 As the runoff moves, it picks up and carries away natural and human-made pollutants, finally depositing them into lakes, rivers, wetlands, coastal waters and ground waters.
 In California, the State Water Quality Control Board has been assigned by the federal government to implement the Clean Water Act.
-These authoritys are further delegated to 9 Regional waterboards that regulate NPS's under their Basin Plans, governed by the authority granted by the CA legislature, and contained in the Porter-Cologne Act.
+These authorities are further delegated to 9 Regional waterboards that regulate NPS's under their Basin Plans, governed by the authority granted by the CA legislature, and contained in the Porter-Cologne Act.

-The Federal Endangered Species Act's (FESA) purpose is to provide programs to recover and conserve threatened and endangered species [16 U.S.C. §1531(b)].
-The Act forbids logging and other activities that harmprohibits the "taking" of a threatened or endangered species via harm and/or harassment, unless authorized by a Habitat Conservation Plan. or their critical habitats, unless they are in conformance with recovery-plans developed and administered by the Secretary of the Interior.
-Individual habitat management plans may be prepared and must include the potential impact on the species and must also suggest mitigations for any negative consequences [16 U.S.C. §1539].
+The Endangered Species Act's (ESA) purpose is to provide programs to recover and conserve threatened and endangered species [16 U.S.C. §1531(b)].
+The Act prohibits the "taking" of a threatened or endangered species via harm and/or harassment, unless authorized by a Habitat Conservation Plan. plans developed and administered by the Secretary of the Interior.

 Other examples of federal laws affecting the management of federal lands and federal actions in California are the National Environmental Policy Act (NEPA) and the National Forest Management Act (NFMA).
 NEPA requires that federal agencies evaluate all activities which may have significant consequences on the environment.
-The This Act further requires that an environmental assessment regarding the project's repercussions on its surroundings be made available to other agencies and to the public.
+This Act further requires that an environmental assessment regarding the project's repercussions on its surroundings be made available to other agencies and to the public.
 Land-management plans for national forests must, therefore, include to enable the Forest Service to mitigate any adverse effects on the environment.